Rizucuu/A3-tracker/README.md

 ### Improvements
 * Inspired by one sentence film review on Rotten Tomatoes, show one's opinion without being troublesome to fill up
 * highlight interactable elements with white borders
+* added click and drag scrolling for mobile device
 ### Lessons learned & Best practices
 * I attempted to utilize the IMDb API to locate the exact movie poster for the thumbnail image.
 However, it appears that all the available APIs require payment for permission to use.
 Thus, I chose to use preset images based on film genres instead.
 * I attempted to use glide.js to build an image carousel for user inputs, but it turned out to be incompatible with the software stack my prototype is using.
 As a result, my app was not functioning properly and a lot of errors were appearing in the console.
 However, I was able to resolve this issue by switching to splide.js, a similar library that works perfectly with my code.
 I realized that it's important to be flexible and open to different approaches when one method is not effective, or you’ll just end up wasting more time.
+* I encountered a lot of problems trying to create an carousel with the Splide.js library.
+The main issue was that in my case, the target items are meant to be added by the user in real-time, instead of being set beforehand (as is typical for applying an carousel).
+Consequently, I need to reload the page whenever a new item is added to make sure the DOM centent has been loaded and reconstruct the Splide carousel based on the new input.
+I also can't use the loop mode as it prevents items being properly deleted.
+The library is set to retain a copy of the minimum amount of items required to create a loop, and continues to display them even after deletion.
+These restrictions make it impossible for me to create a single page architecture that requires no page reload.
+Hence, I opted to construct a simple list presentation instead.
 ## Application Configuration:
 ### Screen dimensions and resolutions best for viewing the application
 **Dimensions** (width x depth): 13-inch Macbook (30.41 x 21.24 cm) (Google Chrome)